ArcherFSharpTesting/Core/docs/readme/ArcherOverview.md

 ```

 <!-- (dl (# Getting Started)) -->
-1. Define a feature with `FeatureBuilder.NewFeature`.
+1. Define a feature with `FeatureFactory.NewFeature`.
 2. Add tests using the `Test` method, assigning them to identifiers.
 3. Use setup, teardown, data, and tags as needed.
 4. Run your tests with your preferred test runner.